 TIAA Bank’s Bump Rate CD has a 42-month term, during which account holders have the option to raise their rate once if prevailing rates rise.
-The Bump Rate CD’s APY starts at 2.70% APY on balances up to $250,000, which is also the maximum deposit amount.
+The Bump Rate CD’s APY is highly competitive.
+There’s a maximum deposit amount of $250,000.
 A minimum deposit of $1,500 is required to open a Bump Rate CD account.
 The maturity warning window is 20 days.

-TIAA Bank’s Basic CDs have terms ranging from 3 months to 5 years.
-Yields are slightly lower than comparable-term Yield Pledge CDs, ranging from 1.35% APY on the 3-month CD to 2.65% APY on the 5-year CD.
-These yields apply to balances up to $1,000,000.
+TIAA Bank’s Basic CDs have terms ranging from three months to five years.
+Competitive yields apply to balances up to $1 million.
 There’s a $1,000 minimum deposit requirement for all accounts and a 20-day maturity warning.

 Foreign Denominated Deposits